AI Governance Institute logo

 International AI Safety Report

-The International AI Safety Report published its 2026 Report: Extended Summary for Policymakers on May 9, 2026, offering a policymaker-focused synthesis of the global frontier AI safety landscape.
-A central finding is that 12 companies published or updated Frontier AI Safety Frameworks in 2025, documents that outline how those organizations identify, evaluate, and manage risks associated with the development of advanced AI systems.
-The report does not confine itself to a single jurisdiction but takes a global scope, making it a reference point for regulators and compliance functions across multiple legal systems simultaneously.
-As an authoritative account from a recognized international AI safety body, the report is likely to inform regulatory proposals, parliamentary inquiries, and multilateral negotiations in the months following its release.
+The International AI Safety Report published its 2026 Report: Extended Summary for Policymakers on May 9, 2026, providing a policymaker-focused synthesis of the global frontier AI safety landscape.
+A central finding of the report is that 12 companies published or updated Frontier AI Safety Frameworks in 2025, documents that outline how those organizations identify, evaluate, and manage risks associated with the development of advanced AI systems.
+The report takes a global scope rather than focusing on a single jurisdiction, positioning it as a reference point for regulators and compliance functions across multiple legal systems simultaneously.
+It contextualizes these frameworks within parallel international efforts including the Bletchley Declaration on AI Safety and the Singapore Consensus on Global AI Safety Research Priorities.
+As an authoritative account from a recognized international body, the report is expected to inform regulatory proposals, parliamentary inquiries, and multilateral negotiations in the months following its release.